CALL NOW! 210-308-6448

 Home State and Continuing Jurisdiction

-A key factor in determining jurisdiction is the child’s ‘home state,’ defined as where the child has lived for the past six months.
-For a child under six months, it’s the state where they have lived since birth.
-This determines legal jurisdiction for custody matters.
-A court in the child’s home state may decline jurisdiction if it considers itself an ‘inconvenient forum,’ influenced by factors like the child’s living situation and the parents’ financial status.
+Determining jurisdiction for custody cases often hinges on the child’s “home state.”
+This is defined as the state where the child has lived for at least six months.
+For children under six months old, their home state is where they have lived since birth.
+The home state typically has legal authority over custody matters.
+However, a court in the home state may choose to decline jurisdiction if it deems itself an “inconvenient forum,” taking into account factors such as the child’s living arrangements and the parents’ financial circumstances.

 Interstate Custody Disputes